Fair Isaac (NYSE:FICO) Updates FY 2022 Earnings Guidance

-Fair Isaac (NYSE:FICO) updated its FY 2022 earnings guidance on Wednesday.
+Fair Isaac (NYSE:FICO) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $14.120-$14.120 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $13.610.
 The company issued revenue guidance of $1.35 billion-$1.35 billion, compared to the consensus revenue estimate of $1.40 billion.

-Several equities research analysts recently issued reports on the company.
-Barclays increased their price objective on Fair Isaac from $570.00 to $670.00 and gave the stock an overweight rating in a research note on Tuesday, August 17th.
-Royal Bank of Canada reduced their price objective on Fair Isaac from $550.00 to $463.00 and set a sector perform rating for the company in a research note on Friday, October 8th.
-They noted that the move was a valuation call.
-Jefferies Financial Group raised Fair Isaac from a hold rating to a buy rating and set a $522.00 price objective for the company in a research note on Monday, November 8th.
-Needham & Company LLC reduced their price objective on Fair Isaac from $630.00 to $550.00 and set a buy rating for the company in a research note on Thursday, November 11th.
-Finally, Zacks Investment Research raised Fair Isaac from a hold rating to a strong-buy rating and set a $464.00 price target for the company in a research note on Wednesday, November 10th.
-One research analyst has rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, Fair Isaac has a consensus rating of Buy and a consensus price target of $543.71.
+Fair Isaac (NYSE:FICO) last posted its quarterly earnings data on Wednesday, November 10th.
+The technology company reported $3.92 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.37 by $1.55.
+Fair Isaac had a net margin of 29.78% and a return on equity of 205.21%.
+During the same period in the prior year, the business earned $2.78 EPS.
+Analysts expect that Fair Isaac will post 12.53 earnings per share for the current year.

-In other news, Director Joanna Rees sold 250 shares of the stock in a transaction dated Monday, November 1st.
-The stock was sold at an average price of $398.52, for a total transaction of $99,630.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Corporate insiders own 3.27% of the company’s stock.
+In other news, Director Joanna Rees sold 250 shares of Fair Isaac stock in a transaction that occurred on Monday, November 1st.
+The shares were sold at an average price of $398.52, for a total transaction of $99,630.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Company insiders own 3.27% of the company’s stock.

-A hedge fund recently raised its stake in Fair Isaac stock.
-Morgan Stanley raised its holdings in Fair Isaac Co.
-(NYSE:FICO) by 43.8% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 137,450 shares of the technology company’s stock after buying an additional 41,850 shares during the quarter.
+An institutional investor recently raised its position in Fair Isaac stock.
+Morgan Stanley lifted its holdings in Fair Isaac Co.
+(NYSE:FICO) by 43.8% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 137,450 shares of the technology company’s stock after purchasing an additional 41,850 shares during the quarter.
 Morgan Stanley owned 0.48% of Fair Isaac worth $69,093,000 at the end of the most recent quarter.
-85.14% of the stock is owned by institutional investors.
+Institutional investors own 85.14% of the company’s stock.

 Fair Isaac Corp. engages in the provision of decision management solutions.
 It operates through the following segments: Applications, Scores, and Decision Management Software.
 The Applications segment includes decision management applications designed for a type of business problem or process such as marketing, account origination, customer management, fraud, collections, and insurance claims management.